DefectDojo/django-DefectDojo/docs/content/en/integrations/import.md

 }
 ```

 This parser support an attributes that accept files as Base64 strings.
-These files will be created as `UploadFile`
+These files are attached to the respective findings.

 Example: